virtual-labs/engineers-forum/ph4/services/troubleshooting-guide.md

 # Virtual Labs GitHub Deployment: Troubleshooting and Best Practices

 ## Introduction
-Errors during code pushes to GitHub repositories for Virtual Labs experiments can disrupt the deployment process.
+Errors during code pushes to GitHub repositories from the dev branch to testing branch for Virtual Labs experiments can disrupt the deployment process.
 This document outlines common issues, troubleshooting steps, and best practices to resolve them efficiently.

 ## Motivation
 Leveraging CI/CD pipelines to deploy experiments to GitHub Pages enhances developers' productivity and instills confidence in releases by automating testing and deployment processes.